Trump legal team drafting letter about 'reluctance' to answer obstruction questions: report

 Trump attorneys say both sides have exchanged proposals for conditions for such a Trump interview.

 The negotiations come amid a backdrop of Trump’s escalating attacks on the probe, including his blunt declaration that his attorney general should terminate “right now” the federal probe into the campaign that took him to the White House, a newly fervent attack on the special counsel investigation that could imperil his presidency.
-Trump also assailed the trial, just underway, of his former campaign chairman by the special counsel’s team
+Trump also assailed the trial, just underway, of his former campaign chairman by the special counsel’s team.

 “The president still hasn’t made a decision, and we’re not going to make a final decision just yet,” Giuliani told the paper.